davidgohel/R2DOCX/README.md

     writeDoc( doc, "my_example.docx" )

 ### Note
-If you can this error:
+If you see that error:

     Error in addHeader(...
         You must defined header styles via setHeaderStyle first.